- About Us

 - Projects will be funded at a level of up to a total of $50,000.
-Institutional and departmental cost sharing to supplement these funds is highly encouraged (Letter of commitment from department chair is required).
+Institutional and departmental cost sharing to supplement these funds is highly encouraged (Letter of support department chair is required).

 - Project duration will be 12 months or less.*

-- Principal investigators may be from any of the CTSI partnering institutions**.
+- Principal Investigators (PIs) may be from any of the CTSI partnering institutions**.

-- Any Principal Investigator may submit only one application in response to this RFA.
-Principal Investigators may receive awards for successive, but not concurrent or overlapping, proposals.
+- PI may submit only one application in response to this RFA.
+PI may receive awards for successive, but not concurrent or overlapping, proposals.

-- 5% minimum effort for Principal Investigator.
+- PI must have 5% minimum effort.
 Support of faculty salaries are permitted up to a maximum of 15% effort (utilizing NIH maximum salary limits when appropriate).

 - No “indirect costs” may be charged for any CTSI funding and no funds may be requested for purchase of laboratory or clinical equipment.